sapphirecat/rpg-maker-plugins/README.md

 Prevents canceling from the actor command menus during a battle.
 Once a command has been fully chosen for a character, there is no backing up.
 Consequently, this also prevents returning to the party command menu (Fight/Escape.)

+## MV Only

+The plugins are created and tested on RPG Maker MV only.
+I do not have the newer version.

 ## License